Wasi16/PatternAnalysis-2025/recognition/convnext_s4784847/README.md

 ## Overview

 This repository implements a ConvNeXt-Small model for classifying Alzheimer's Disease (AD) vs. Cognitively Normal (NC) patients using MRI scans from the ADNI dataset.
-Built for COMP3710 Pattern Recognition project 8, this implementation features patient-level data splitting to prevent leakage, robust data augmentation, class balancing, and multi-scan prediction aggregation(i removed multiscan i think ).
-The project achieves [accuracy]% test accuracy, meeting the required 0.8 threshold, with full experiment tracking via Weights & Biases.
+Built for COMP3710 Pattern Recognition project 8, this implementation features patient-level data splitting to prevent leakage, robust data augmentation, class balancing, and multi scan prediction aggregation.
+The project achieves 75% test accuracy, below the required 0.8 threshold, with full experiment tracking via Weights & Biases.

 ## Table of Contents

-ConvNeXt
+ConvNeXt Overview \
-Chosen Problem
+Chosen Problem \
-Model
+Model Architecture \
-Loading data
-Training
-loss function
-optimiser
+Replication of results \
+ADNI Dataset \
+Training - Loss function - Optimisation
 Testing
-Result
+Results
 Discussion
-Conclution
+Improvements
 References
-Dependencies
-Improvements

 ---

 ## ConvNeXt Overview

-ConvNeXt is a modern interpretation of convolutional newural networks(ConvNets), often refered to as a "ConvNet for the 2020s".
+ConvNeXt is a modern interpretation of convolutional neural networks(ConvNets), often refered to as a "ConvNet for the 2020s".
 It was introduced by Liu et al.(2022) as a way to bring traditional ConvNets up to the same level of performance as Vision Transformers, while preserving the efficieny and simplicity of convolutional models.

 The model combines design concepts from ResNet and Vision Transformers, taking the best from both.
-From ResNet, ConvNeXt keeps he general stage based architecture and residual connections.
-From Vission Transformers, it adopts concepts such as patchify stem, large receptive fields, layer normalisationa dn GELU activations.
+From ResNet, ConvNeXt keeps the general stage based architecture and residual connections.
+From Vision Transformers, it adopts concepts such as patchify stem, large receptive fields, layer normalisationa and GELU activations.

-The authors systematically modernized the standard ResNet architecture through a series of design decisions, each backed by empirical evaluation.
-They began with a ResNet-50 baseline and progressively incorporated transformer inspired modifications, including adjusting the stage compute ratio, using depthwise convolutions, increasing kernel sizes to 7×7, replacing ReLU with GELU, and substituting Batch Normalization with Layer Normalization. (shorten this bit )

 The major architectureal updates for ConvNext include:

-- **Patchify Stem:** Replacing the traditional ResNet stem with a 4×4 convolution (stride 4), similar to how Vision Transformers create patch tokens
+- **Patchify Stem:** Replacing the traditional ResNet stem with a 4×4 convolution (stride 4), similar to how Vision Transformers patchify
 - **Large Depthwise Convolutions:** Using 7×7 depthwise convolutions inside each block to capture a larger spatial context
-- **Inverted Bottleneck Structure:** Expanding and projecting channels using an inverted bottleneck (narrow → wide → narrow)
+- **Inverted Bottleneck Structure:** Expanding and projecting channels using an inverted bottleneck
 - **Modern Normalization and Activation:** Switching from BatchNorm + ReLU to LayerNorm + GELU for smoother and more stable learning
 - **Simplified Design:** Four clear stages with downsampling between each one, creating a hierarchical feature representation .